 – From the altitude difference and the along-river distance you can calculate the gradient between two or more of such points: for example if the river descends from 1050m to 1025m over a 6.4km interval, the average gradient over this stretch is 3.9m/km.

-An example is given in figure 15 for Sarek’s Rahpahndo river – with a short word on it below the figure.
+An example is given in figure 15 for Sarek’s Rahpahndo river – with a short word on it in the image caption.

 One should always keep in mind that this method only will tell you something about average gradients over a certain distance.
-If a river descends 20m over a 5km interval (a modest 4m/km gradient) , that does not rule out the possibility of a deadly 18m drop somewhere on the way, all the rest being virtually flatwater.
+If a river drops 20m over a 5km interval (a modest 4m/km gradient), this theoretically does not rule out the possibility of a deadly 18m drop somewhere on the way, all the rest being virtually flatwater.
 It should therefore be viewed as a tool to get an estimate whether or not most of the river will be possible to paddle and look like.
 Individual river features should always be mapped in detail and approached with care, as I will discuss in section 2.3.

 2.2.2.
 Method 2: Google Earth